-Use this feature to select the source of the IPv4 Connection.
-If Static is selected, you will need to know the IP address of IPv4 connection and enter it to the system manually in the field.
-If DHCP is selected, the BIOS will search for a DHCP ((Dynamic Host Configuration Protocol) server in the network that is attached to and request the next available IP address for the IPv6 connection.
-The options are DHCP and Static.
+This feature allows the user to select the source of the IP address for this computer.
+If Static is selected, you will need to know the IP address of this computer and enter it to the system manually in the field.
+If DHCP is selected, the BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server in the network that is attached to and request the next available IP address for this computer.
+The options are Static, and DHCP.